-- Two wildcard operators are permitted:

-- matches 0 or more characters.

-- ? matches any single character.

-- Leading wildcards are allowed, but note that they can be very slow and potentially timeout within Elasticsearch.
-To prevent slow queries, avoid beginning the search query with or ?

-- Wildcard search can also apply per field.
+- Use or ? to perform a wildcard search. - Multiple character wildcard searches look for terms with 0 or more characters replaced. - Single character wildcard searches look for terms that match with the single character replaced. - Leading wildcards are allowed, but note that they can be very slow and potentially timeout within Elasticsearch.
+To prevent extremely slow wildcard queries, a wildcard term should not start with one of the wildcards or ? - Wildcard search can also apply per field.

-EXAMPLE WILDCARD OUERIES
+EXAMPLE WILDCARD QUERIES

-squirr Search documents that contain (e.g.) "squirro" and "squirrel". emonic Search documents that contain (e.g.) "memonic" and "mnemonic".
-(As noted above, this has the potential to be an extremely slow search.) te ? t Search documents that contain (e.g.) "test" and "text". name: Search documents that have (e.g.) the field "name". -name: Search documents that do not have (e.g.) the field "name".
-1 name:squir Search documents that contain the "name" field started by "squir", (e.g.) "name:squirro" and "name:squirrel".
+squirr Search documents that contain (e.g.) "squirro" and "squirrel". emonic Search documents that contain (e.g.) "memonic" and "mnemonic". te ? t Search documents that contain (e.g.) "test" and "text". name: Search documents that have (e.g.) the field "name". -name: Search documents that do not have (e.g.) the field "name".1 name:squir Search documents that contain the "name" field started by "squir", (e.g.) "name:squirro" and "name:squirrel".

-1 Facet names containing spaces need to be put inside quotes within queries.
+1 Facet names containing spaces need to be put inside guotes within gueries.